 - Various tradenames, such as SIR-Spheres® and TheraSphere®

 At The University of Kansas Cancer Center, we provide nationally recognized, leading-edge treatments through clinical trials.
 Clinical trials lead to new ways to prevent, detect or treat disease and are at the heart of all medical advances.
 You may get access to investigational treatments and help others with colorectal cancer diagnosis by being part of a clinical trial.

 Clinical trials may seek to test a drug, therapy or diagnostic tool.
 Nearly all treatments used for colorectal cancers today were studied and made available to patients through clinical trials.
 In the last several years alone, our researchers have advanced multiple new cancer drugs into clinical trials.

 Before reaching the trials phase, all drugs or treatments are tested extensively.
 The University of Kansas Cancer Center evaluates all patients to see if they meet the criteria for clinical trials.
 If you are eligible, you can decide if you would like to participate.
 In some cases, clinical trial costs may not be completely covered by your insurance.
 Be sure to check with your insurance provider first.

 Life after colon cancer

 Surviving colon cancer is a lifelong process.
 You will need regular checkups.
-You also may need help with the side effects of treatment.
+You also may need help with the colorectal cancer symptoms and side effects of treatment.
 You may want to learn about lifestyle changes that can speed recovery and improve your quality of life.

 Our experienced team of doctors, nurses, counselors, dietitians and research coordinators can help you: